psychospace/psychospace.info/✼ Stories/⎊ Narration/⎊ Hazel's Arrival.md

 [You see two, three, four similar zeppelin airvessels appear, each smaller than the "CHARYBDIS".
 They all circle the vessel, offering support.
 This is to say nothing of the four ships you see currently docked with the CHARYBDIS, and that's on the side facing the Stadium.
 How large is whatever this force is….?]

 [The [[Tyranno Re Ursus|king]] suddenly wavers.
-There's a moment of recognition in his eyes, and [[Succotash]] moves to stand ahead of him as they are surrounded by [[City & Castle]] guard, armed with heavy greatshields. [[Linnaeus Dino|Linnaeus]] is suddenly stranded, trapped in a section of the stadium where he cannot easily get away.
+There's a moment of recognition in his eyes, and [[Succotash]] moves to stand ahead of him as they are surrounded by [[City & Castle]] guard, armed with heavy greatshields. [[Lazuli Dino|Linnaeus]] is suddenly stranded, trapped in a section of the stadium where he cannot easily get away.
 He, too, is surrounded by C&Cs, but it is [[Ildy]] who stands closest and firmest.
 He looks up to the box where you all are sitting, hoping against hope.
 But of what Linnaeus hoped, it cannot be said.]

 [The siren ends.
 Something is happening.
 You all stare up at the airship as it stops moving forward, its wings halted like oars left trailing in the air.
 It turns, before pitching downwards and bearing down directly over the Stadium.
 The audience screams, but again the ship halts, hangs there in the air.]